bimal66215/Resume_Parsing/README.md

 After installation the dir's needs to be added to the %path% env variable

-Helper.py file contains all the important functions that are required to execute the main notebook
+Helper.py file contains all the important functions that are required to execute the main notebook.

+The Tech Skills excel workbook contains the 65,000+ Skills.
+This will be used to locate the Candidate Skills from the Resume.